Councillor undertakes an epic west to east coast cycle challenge in aid of FitzRoy

 “The enthusiasm of all four of us was unquenchable.
 Despite the extreme conditions, and one or two health problems, no one ever considered giving up.
 The help from strangers and the support we were given from friends and family was truly amazing.”

-Smashing their fundraising target of £2,500, David and his friends have raised nearly £4,000 so far, via their JustGiving page and through cash donations made by the generous people they met en route.
-If you’d like to make a donation or find out more about their adventure, you can do so via their JustGiving page at:
+Smashing their fundraising target of £2,500, David and his friends raised more than £4,000, via their JustGiving page and through cash donations made by the generous people they met en route.